michalbubula/json2label/README.md

 This program converts annotated ground truth of historical documents (Labelme JSON format) into labeled images (PNG format).

 1. Installation:
+`sh
-`pip install -r requirements.txt`
+pip install -r requirements.txt`

-2. Usage:
+3. Usage:
+`sh
-`python json2label.py labelme2png -dj "directory of GT JSON files" -do "directory where the output lables will be written in the png format"`
+python json2label.py labelme2png -dj "directory of GT JSON files" -do "directory where the output lables will be written in the png format"`